Shape, confinement and inertia effects on the dynamics of a driven spheroid in a viscous fluid: Simulation Method

 The numerical procedure described in the previous section proceeds as follows.
 The lattice Boltzmann streaming and collision steps advance the fluid field around the moving spheroid.
 The mid-grid bounce-back condition is imposed on the particle surface, enabling momentum transfer between the spheroid and the surrounding fluid.
 This exchange enforces the no-slip boundary condition on both the spheroid and the channel walls while simultaneously providing the hydrodynamic force and torque acting on the particle.
 The resulting translational and rotational dynamics of the spheroid are then obtained by solving the linear and angular momentum balance equations, with the particle orientation updated using quaternions and standard quaternion operations.
 More details on the implementation of the algorithm and validation of the method have been reported previously \cite{thampi2024simulating}.

 The simulation parameters used in this study are summarised below.
 For the unconfined cases, a cubic computational domain of size $256^3$ with periodic boundary conditions applied on all boundaries is employed.
 The major and minor axes of the spheroid vary between $6 - 60$ and $2 - 6$, respectively.
+We have used particles with density ratio $\rho_p/\rho_f = 1$ in the simulations with an external body force specified using $\bm{F}_e$.
 To investigate the role of geometric confinement, simulations are carried out in a domain of size $256\times N_y \times N_z$, where $N_y = N_z$ is varied from $5 - 154$ to vary the strength of confinement.
-When a spheroid is in close proximity to a wall, a lubrication force—based on the sphere–wall interaction and evaluated at the surface separation corresponding to the point of closest approach—is added to prevent wall contact.
+When a spheroid is in close proximity to a wall, the hydrodynamic lubrication between the two can be under-represented on the discrete lattice.
+In this case a correction to the lubrication is made based on the surface separation at the point of closest approach.
+This prevents the spheroid touching the wall.
+Our results are independent of the specific implementation of this contact force.
 Periodic boundary conditions are applied on the open sides of the domain.
 To examine the influence of inertia, the kinematic viscosity of the fluid is varied $0.007 - 0.5$.
 In all cases, simulations are initialised with a quiescent fluid.
 Each run is continued until a steady state is reached, and the corresponding results are presented below.

 In the Stokes flow regime, quasi-static simulations were employed wherever feasible to improve computational efficiency.
 In this approach, the fluid field is evolved alongside the particle velocities, but the particle is kept fixed in space.
 Holding the particle stationary eliminates unsteady effects and allows the hydrodynamic calculations to converge rapidly generating the instantaneous kinematic state for that configuration.